betterplace/engineering_culture/README.md

 # Contributing

 All betterplace developers and engineers can create pull requests to update this document.
-Those PR can be edited by all of them.
+Those PRs can be edited by all of them.

 The PR can be merged by a simple majority vote (e.g. via 👍).
 Voting is 10 working days from the creation of the pull request.
 At least 3 people must actively upvote the request for it to be merged.